ClubHub Developer Guide

 • 4a.
 No members match the criteria.

 • 4a1.
-ClubHub displays "No member found." and suggests refining the query.
+ClubHub displays an error message and suggests refining the query.

 • Use case ends.